SattyaPiseth/jobfinder/README.md

-Based on the JobQuick presentation features and structure, README file for the JobQuick project:
+README file for the JobQuick project:
 ---

 # JobQuick